 This could mean that if someone owns a dog that is a pit bull, for example, the owner should be automatically be aware that the animal is a potential danger to others.
 Of course, there can be other ways that an owner should have known his or her dog might bite someone.

 If you think you might have a personal injury case from a dog’s attack, then contact the Whitley Law Firm today.
-You can have experience and excellence on your side when you work with one of our Raleigh personal injury lawyers.
+You can have experience and excellence on your side when you work with one of our Durham personal injury lawyers.